 By sharing this social proof on your social media pages, users can get a good idea of whether or not your product will suit their needs.

 Case studies are a great method of providing social proof.
 You can post links to them on your social media pages and users can study the detailed information to answer any questions they have about your product.

 Influencer marketing is one trend that has taken off in recent years and is a new and exciting way to offer social proof.
-More and more social media users follow influencers to get the scoop on the latest trends and by getting them to review your product, you can significantly add to your customer base.
+Because influencers will be looking to partner with brands on a more ongoing basis as one of the influencer marketing trends, more and more social media users follow influencers to get the scoop and by getting them to review your product, you can significantly add to your customer base.